ltex-plus/ltex-plus/pages/vscode-ltex-plus/deprecation-of-java-11.md

 * **Scenario:** You have Java 11 installed and you are using the [`ltex.java.path`](../settings.html#ltexjavapath) setting.

-  *Necessary actions:* You should update your installation of Java, i.e., remove your old Java installation via the Windows Control Panel or your Linux package manager, and install Java 21+ via Windows installer, Linux package, etc.
+  *Necessary actions:* You should update your installation of Java, i.e., remove your old Java installation via the Windows Control Panel or your Linux package manager, and install Java 21+ via Windows installer, Linux package, etc. Don't forget to update [`ltex.java.path`](../settings.html#ltexjavapath) if necessary.

 * **Scenario:** You don't have Java installed at all.